Book a Site Survey

 Historically, the industry standard for ‘servicing’ Standby equipment is to complete what is classified as one ‘Major’ and one ‘Minor’ a year.
-The issues with this approach is that Standby Systems and Critical Power Systems must always remain available.
+The issues with this are that Standby Systems and Critical Power Systems must always remain available.
 It must maintain certain set points and levels of readiness to support outages and loss of supply events.

 Inspecting and hardly completing any relevant Generator Servicing tasks twice annually is simply not enough.
 Older systems may fail and go undetected, whereas newer systems will alarm and highlight faults much sooner.
 As industry specialists, we see this poor servicing approach too often.
 In this case, clients are looking at replacements because of a poor maintenance regime.
 Failed chargers, batteries, glycol levels, generator issues are avoidable by employing competent specialists and delivering the correct levels of maintenance.

-Pleavin Power approach
+The Pleavin Power approach:

 The next stage is to complete what we call benchmarking, a major service visit:

 - Checking alternator winding insulation and main rotor condition.

 Afterwards, we completed a functional system test, mains failure and load test.
 The equipment will then be ‘benchmarked’ at our standard and ready to enter one of our industry-leading SLA agreements.

 Our SLA’s don’t offer ‘twice-yearly visits’, ‘major’, ‘minor’ or ‘A’ & ‘B’.
 We begin with quarterly site visits, inspections, periodic sampling and functional testing.
 In some of the most critical applications, our engineers support clients on a weekly and monthly basis.

 The only question left to ask is how thorough is your maintenance regime?